lmeraz/leetcode-dsa/07-linked-list.md

 ```
 ## linked-list-09
 1290.
-Convert BInary Number in a Linked List to Integer
+Convert Binary Number in a Linked List to Integer
 https://leetcode.com/problems/convert-binary-number-in-a-linked-list-to-integer/description/
 Given head which is a reference node to a singly-linked list.
 The value of each node in the linked list is either 0 or 1.
 The linked list holds the binary representation of a number.
 Return the decimal value of the number in the linked list.